ashwinvidiyala/Javascript-Basics/README.md

 # Javascript-Basics

-Our objective was to recreate the jsloups.png image using HTML and CSS
+My objective was to recreate the jsloups.png image using HTML and CSS